 All Balancing Energy deployed by a Dispatch Instruction from Balancing Energy Service, Responsive Reserve Service, Regulation Reserve Service, or Non-Spinning Reserve Service shall be settled as Balancing Energy at the MCPE of the Congestion Zone of the Resource providing the energy.
 Settlement for any energy provided without an authorized Dispatch Instruction will be settled according to Section 6.8.1.14, Payments for Balancing Energy Provided from Uninstructed Deviation.

+PIP112: Replace this section with the following when BUL is implemented.

-All Balancing Energy deployed by a Dispatch Instruction from Balancing Energy Service, Responsive Reserve Service, Regulation Reserve Service, or Non-Spinning Reserve Service shall be settled as Balancing Energy at the MCPE of the Congestion Zone of the Resource providing the energy.
+All Balancing Energy deployed by a Dispatch Instruction and delivered by a generating Resource from Balancing Energy Service, Responsive Reserve Service, Regulation Reserve Service, or Non-Spinning Reserve Service shall be settled as Balancing Energy at the MCPE of the Congestion Zone of the Resource providing the energy according to Protocols Section 6.8.1.13 ‘Resource Imbalance’.
+All Balancing Energy deployed by a Dispatch Instruction and delivered by a Load acting as Responsive Reserve Service, Regulation Reserve Service, or Non-Spinning Reserve Service shall be settled as Balancing Energy at the MCPE of the Congestion Zone of the Resource providing the energy according to Protocols Section 6.9.5.2 ‘Settlement for Balancing Energy for Load Imbalance’.
 Settlement for any energy provided without an authorized Dispatch Instruction will be settled according to Section 6.8.1.14, Payments for Balancing Energy Provided from Uninstructed Deviation.

+Deployed Balancing Energy Up on qualified Loads will be paid a capacity payment for the first settlement interval that it is deployed equal to the MCPC of Non-Spinning Reserve Service for the hour in which the deployment occurs.
+A continuous deployment of Balancing Energy Up on qualified Loads for over 60 minutes will be paid a capacity payment for each subsequent settlement interval which it is deployed equal to the MCPC of Non-Spinning Reserve Service for that hour divided by 4.

 Resource Imbalance

 Resource Imbalance ($) for each QSE for each interval for each zone will equal the Resource schedule (MWh) for Resources represented by that QSE minus the actual meter read (MWh) for the Resource multiplied by the Market Clearing Price for Energy ($/MWh).
 Resource Imbalance does not exclude DC Ties.

-All Balancing Energy deployed by a Dispatch Instruction from Balancing Energy Service, Responsive Reserve Service, Regulation Reserve Service, or Non-Spinning Reserve Service shall be paid as follows:
+All generating Resource Balancing Energy deployed by a Dispatch Instruction from Balancing Energy Service, Responsive Reserve Service, Regulation Reserve Service, or Non-Spinning Reserve Service shall be paid as follows:

 RIiq = SUM(RIizq)z